 Surfacing mining is used when extracting oil sands (bitumen).
 This type of mining is utilized when the oil is less than 200 feet from the surface.

 A giant mechanical shovel extracts the oil sand.
 Then, the oil sand is transported to “crushers,” where the sand gets mixed with hot water.
 The oil sand is then pumped through an “upgrader,” where the oil is separated from unwanted contents like sand, clay, and water.

 Tilling ponds might be used in surface mining.
 After the oil sands are mixed with the hot water, the mixture is pumped into a pond.

-Here the sand and clay will gradually sink, and the water will rise.
+The sand and clay will gradually sink, and the water will rise.
 The water is then reused in the following process.
 After the pond is not needed, it is reclaimed.
-The pond is dried out, covered with topsoil, and planted with local trees and plants.
+The pond is dried, covered with topsoil, and planted with local trees and plants.